Toenail Fungus Treatment in Guelph & Milton

 Chiropodist and Foot Specialist Trina Scarrow, BSc, DCh, has been treating toenail fungus for over 20 years.
 If your nails are discoloured, thick, hard to cut or crumbly, it is likely that you have toenail fungus.

 Toenail fungus is a very common nail disease and causes over half of all nail abnormalities.
 Over 2 million Canadians have toenail fungus.

 As a Chiropodist and Foot Specialist, I’ve seen it all when it comes to toenail fungus infections, and I am able to successfully treat it.

-Quick In-office Test: We have a quick, cost effective in office test to help determine if you have nail fungus.
-There are several conditions which can cause changes in the nail that are not fungus, so this test can offer peace of mind to make sure we are treating the condition correctly.
+There are several conditions that can cause changes in the nail that are not fungus, so it is best to have a professional assessment to offer peace of mind to make sure we are treating the condition correctly.

 Signs of toenail fungus include thickened, brittle nails that may be discoloured, taking on a yellow or brownish hue.
 Nail injuries, ill-fitted shoes, walking barefoot in damp public places – such as pools and locker rooms – and illnesses that cause foot-related complications, like diabetes, can all contribute to the infection.

 Other causes of toenail fungus include:

 - Excessive wearing of closed toe shoes